supervisely/docs/enterprise/https/index.md

 ## Option 1.
 Using Let's Encrypt

-Create a new file `docker-compose.override.yml` in the folder with `docker-compose.yml` configuration with the following content:
+Create a new file `docker-compose.override.yml` in the folder with `docker-compose.yml` (you can find it by running `supervisely where` command) configuration with the following content:

 ```
 version: '2.2'